 The nursing goals of a client with a peptic ulcer disease include reducing or eliminating contributing factors, promoting comfort measures, promoting optimal nutrition, decreasing anxiety with increased knowledge of disease, management, and prevention of ulcer recurrence and preventing complications

-Here are five (5) nursing care plans (NCP) for peptic ulcer disease:
+Here are five (5) nursing care plans (NCP) and nursing diagnosis for patients with peptic ulcer disease:

 - Acute Pain

 Acute Pain: Unpleasant sensory and emotional experience arising from actual or potential tissue damage or described in terms of such damage; sudden or slow onset of any intensity from mild to severe with anticipated or predictable end and a duration of <6 months.

 - Abdominal distention

 - Recent nonsteroidal anti-inflammatory drug (NSAID) or acetylsalicylic acid (ASA) use